 Gigi Loren Lazzarato Getty, known professionally as Gigi Gorgeous, was one of the earlier makeup artists building a following on YouTube in the late 2000s.
 Initially identifying as a gay man, Gigi Gorgeous came out as a transgender woman in 2013.
 In August 2016, she was unfortunately detained at the Dubai International Airport due to her transgender status and social norms in the United Arab Emirates, which sparked calls for equal protection and reform in anti-transgender laws.

 As the first transgender person to appear on the cover of a major British magazine, Hari Nef has used her modeling and acting career to speak out about trans issues.
-Along with her work in fashion and modeling, Nef is also a writer, with her work appearing in publications like Vice and a sex advice column.
-Her most familiar work in film and television includes appearances on the TV show “Transparent” and the film “Assassination Nation.”
+Along with her work in fashion and modeling, Nef is also a writer; her work has appeared in publications like Vice as well as a sex advice column.
+Her most familiar work in film and television includes appearances on the TV show "Transparent" and the film "Assassination Nation."

 Model Hunter Schafer has modeled for several prominent labels, including Tommy Hilfiger and Coach.
 In 2019, Schafer captivated audiences with her role in HBO's "Euphoria," in which she co-stars as the love interest of Zendaya's protagonist.
 Her role was praised by viewers and critics alike, and Schafer crafted her character's backstory with showrunner Sam Levinson for a sense of authenticity.
 With "Euphoria" bringing her to fame, Schafer has been a prominent queer activist.

-Seeing a significantly young trans person prominent in the media is important for other trans children who may be going through a difficult time, and Jazz Jennings was able to offer that representation.
-Jennings was diagnosed with gender dysphoria at the early age of five, and since transitioning, she has made multiple media appearances to speak about her challenges on shows like “20/20” as well as on the Oprah Winfrey Network.
-Since then, Jennings has lauched a number of initiatives and charities supporting transgender children.
+Seeing a significantly young and prominent trans person in the media is important for other trans children who may be going through a difficult time, and Jazz Jennings was able to offer that representation.
+Jennings was diagnosed with gender dysphoria at the early age of 5, and since transitioning, she has made multiple media appearances to speak about her challenges on shows like "20/20" as well as on the Oprah Winfrey Network.
+Since then, Jennings has launched a number of initiatives and charities supporting transgender children.

 During his time at George Washington University, Kye Allums was part of the university's women's basketball team.
 While playing on the team, he came out as a trans man and later left the team.
 After graduating, Allums traveled the country and acted as a public speaker, sharing his own experiences and advice on how to handle bullying toward trans youth.